Running Load Management

 The key to injury prevention: gradual progression allowing time for your tissues to adapt.

 A previous running injury is the biggest risk factor for future injury.
 Post-injury the capacity of a tissue to handle load is reduced; making it more prone to re-injury.
 The solution; we need to gradually build up the strength of that tissue exercises.
-This is where our physiotherapists come in.
+This is where our exercise physiologist comes in.
 They identify the tissue at fault and prescribe exercises designed to improve its strength, thereby reducing the risk of re-injury.

 The old saying ‘a man is only as good as his tools’ certainly applies to running too; with the choice of footwear a minefield for every runner.
 There’s a lot of information out there with regards to the best type of footwear.
 ‘Born to Run’ by Christopher McDougall has been the driving factor behind the recent popularity ‘minimalist footwear’.